Guilty Trips: Why Millennials Vacation Shame

 We all want job security and don’t want to be seen as easily replaceable.
 We think we have to suffer through our burnout and “do our time.”
 We tell ourselves that going to the tropics and sipping margaritas is not the responsible thing to do.
 That’s why colleagues planning vacations are met with the onslaught of snarky “must be nice” comments, followed by the sarcastic, “enjoy the beach, don’t worry we’ll be here.”

 So why the guilt trip?

-Americans take the least amount of vacation now than ever before (down 4.1 days since 2000) and this comes at a time when millennials have moved past Gen Xers as the largest generation in the American workforce.
+Americans haven’t been prioritizing vacation for some time and this comes at a time when millennials have moved past Gen Xers as the largest generation in the American workforce.

 Millennials really <3 tech, ICYMI.
 And technological advancements have changed the office game in terms of mobility—allowing us to work away from our desks—but it’s also blurred personal and professional lines.
 The need for connectivity and the gratification we get from “being on top of our email” has resulted in the burned out, passive-aggressive, work martyr Millennial employee that we all know and love…to avoid.

 We trick ourselves into thinking we are the new wave of work-life balance because we have our work email on our cell phones and social media on our résumés.
 As young twenty- and thirty-somethings, we were met with a rough start in the workforce.
 Leading us to correlate busy-ness with effectiveness and even when we complain about burnout it is almost borderline boastful.